Minecraft: how to find and defeat the Wither

 When the Wither dies, it will remain still and shake for a brief moment before disappearing.
 EXP will drop onto the floor along with a Nether Star, which is needed to make the Beacon.

-That’s everything that you need to know to defeat the Wither in Minecraft.
+With that, you should now be prepared to find and defeat the Wither in Minecraft.
 If you’re interested in an even bigger challenge, get stuck into PVP with our list of the best Minecraft Servers.
 If you want the fight to be a visual spectacle, use our list of Minecraft Shaders to make it look even prettier.
-If you’ve already fought the Wither a bunch of times and are ready for something new, take a look at what you can expect in Minecraft 1.18, which will introduce Dripstone and lots of other changes.
-You can also check out everything that we currently know about Minecraft 1.19, also known as The Wild Update.
+If you’ve already fought the Wither a bunch of times and are ready for something new, check out everything that we currently know about Minecraft 1.19, also known as The Wild Update, which will bring Frogs and Fireflies.
+It will also include the Warden, which could be the next fearsome foe you face.